brianpenghe/CodeGenerator-cleaned/totalRNA-seq.md

 `~/programs/LocalCodeGeneratorYichengTotalRNAseq.sh test dm6 50 SE`

+`test` is the file containing all the folder names. `dm6` is the name of the reference genome. `50` is the read length to trim to. `SE` means single-ended (pair-ended reads are currently not supported for this tutorial).

 Then you should see these messages after cleaning old files and generating script files.

 ![image](https://user-images.githubusercontent.com/4110443/177877172-ae479abf-d0c9-44f3-b9ce-27a6aabb7d04.png)